 - Don’t be afraid to brag!
 Include any awards, honors, service work, publications, etc., that you may be proud of.

-And of course, submitting test scores can’t hurt, providing they’re impressive.
+And of course, submitting your test scores can’t hurt, providing they’re impressive.
 If you do plan to submit ACT or SAT scores to University of Chicago, makes sure to start preparing early!
 Check out this great 1-week SAT free trial and 1-week ACT free trial to get you started.